What is an vaccine passport?

 Government agencies, health departments, employers, insurance companies, law-enforcement officers and others could all discriminate as to who gains access to work and services on the basis of an 'appropriate' biological passport.

-Governments worldwide however do see possibilities in using immunity passports for nefarious purposes to gain even more control over their citizens.
+Governments worldwide however do see possibilities in using vaccine passports for nefarious purposes to gain even more control over their citizens.